 Schreier’s books does a highly commendable job into opening a window into the often shadowy scene of games development and is both erudite and insightful in linking the disparate stories of development.

 Given that Schreier’s work is itself on the frontier of its type and represents, at the time of writing, the most in-depth exploration of the professional and personal realities of development, it is perhaps unsurprising that there are times when Schreier isn’t overly concerned with asking the really difficult questions which might break further ground.

-Despite the undoubted achievement of the book, there were times where Schreier could have pushed his interviewees, particularly those working under the likes of Microsoft, EA, and Activision, a little harder to gain some really invaluable insights into the forces driving the modern games industry.
-All of the games in the book were developed in the last ten years, so it was a shame to see the consumer-facing issues of this time period go unaddressed.
+Despite the undoubted achievement of the book, there were times where Schreier could have pushed his interviewees, particularly those working under the likes of Microsoft and Activision, a little harder to gain some really invaluable insights into the forces driving the modern games industry.
+All of the games in the book were developed in the last five years, so it was a shame to see the consumer-facing issues of this time period go unaddressed.